daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 > comfortable using it as the backbone of Alda.
 (Besides, I've just spent two
 > years rewriting Alda in Go.
 I'm not in any hurry to rewrite it again!)

-Because I was moving everything into the client, and startup time and performance are both super important, it became imperative that I rewrite the client in a low(-ish) level programming language, one that could produce native executables on every platform (at least Windows, macOS and Linux) that start up instantly and run fast.
+I wanted to move most of the work into the client, and startup time and performance were both super important.
+It became imperative that I rewrite the client in a low(-ish) level programming language, one that could produce native executables on every platform (at least Windows, macOS and Linux) that start up instantly and run fast.